jon-heard/obsidian-inline-scripts/README.md

 - __Shortcut-files__ - A list of addresses (folder-paths and filenames) of notes containing shortcut-files.
     - The "Add file reference" button adds a new entry for a shortcut-file address.
     - The "Import full library" button downloads and sets up the entire __Text Expander JS__ shortcut-file library into your vault.
 Any existing library files are updated to the latest version.
+    - To the left of each shortcut-file entry is a toggle button.
+Turning this off causes the shortcut-file entry to be ignored by _Text Expander JS__.
+It has the same effect as removing this shortcut-file entry from the list.
     - To the right of each shortcut-file entry are a set of buttons.
         - The up and down button let you shift the shortcut-file entry up and down in the list.
         - The trashcan button lets you delete the shortcut-file entry.